GNU-Ymir/Documentations/en/primitives/control.md

 is always of type **`void`**, because it is impossible to ensure that the *while* is entered at all.
 The *break statement* must follow that rule, and break only with values of type **`void`**.
+*Contribution:*
+It is planned to add the possibility to write an *else* after a *while loop* to give a value to the *while loop* when it is not entered.

+The grammar of the *while* loop is presented, in the following code block.

 ```grammar
 while_expression := 'while' expression expression
 ```
 <br>

-*Contribution:*
-It is planned to add the possibility to write an *else* after a *while loop* to give a value to the *while loop* when it is not entered.
+The following example, present an utilization of a *while* loop, where the loop iterates 10 times, while the value of **`i`** is lower than **10**.

 ```ymir
 import std::io